Carreau/phd-dissertation/parts/roleofactin.rst

     Depolymerisation is helped by severing protein (sharp triangle) and Actin Depolymerisation Factor (ADF).
 ADP-actin monomer will bind to profilin (Black dots) increasing the turn over rate to ATP-actin which will be reused by the leading edge of the cell.

-.. todo:
-    Generally : The Protein you use need to be better introduced than others
+Adapted from :cite:`Pollard2000`.

+A schematic that recapitulate the interaction of actin with other protein and the formation of a dendritic network at the leading edge of the cell is presented on :num:`Figure #actin-cycle`.

 Molecular Motor
 """""""""""""""